 When I was a kid, our dog was typically chained outside to his dog house.
 He ended up towing the house all over the yard, and frequently broke the dog chain.
 What was done in the “good old days” today is known to cause additional problems, though, so we need to be smart like our dogs and learn from experience.

 Today, behaviorists warn AGAINST tethering dogs.
 That’s because a dog chain prevents dogs from escaping perceived threats, so a chain or tether can make dogs more defensive and more likely to bite and attack those within reach.
 Physical barriers are the safest and most reliable options.

 Match Dog Fence To Adult Dog Needs

-You’ll need to figure out if your dog is a jumper or a digger before investing and planning the fencing.
+You’ll need to figure out if your dog is a jumper or a digger before investing and planning the dog fence.
 What contains a Border Collie puppy may not do the job once he’s an adult.
 The tiny paws of a Miniature Dachshund or other terrier digging terrors probably won’t manage tunneling until he reaches adult size, but plan now for excavations.